quixio/quix-docs/docs/manage/testing-environments.md

 Quix__Sdk__Token="sdk-49..a5"
 ```

-In the previous example the client is configured to connect to the testing environment.
+In this example the client will connect to the testing environment.

 Alternatively, you can specify the SDK token directly in your client code.
 This is done when creating the `Application` object in your Quix Streams client, for example: